The story so far

 None of them began with any of the stuff people in high income countries think matters, but they all have tons of the stuff which really matters:

-From left to right: Twaambo is training as a teacher; Nicholas has been offered a job as a TV presenter; Nandipha is a singer/songwriter; Kenneth has graduated as an agricultural engineer; Diana has qualified as a teacher; Lazarous has graduated with a degree in business; Mweetwa is a water engineer; and Kadija helps run her family farm.
+From left to right: Twaambo is training as a teacher; Nicholas has been offered a job as a TV presenter; Nandipha is a singer/songwriter; Kenneth has graduated as an agricultural engineer; Diana has qualified as a teacher and is working for a US evangelical ‘mission’; Lazarous has graduated with a degree in business and is working for a Zambian commercial business; Mweetwa is a professional water engineer; and Kadija helps run her family farm.

 Our main fundraising focus at the moment is on gathering a larger number of committed supporters who’ll contribute regular amounts (monthly, quarterly or annually) to provide free school places for local disadvantaged children, and to support our different improvement projects.